elunna/nerfhack-changelog/README.md

 * Removed infravision from dwarves, elves, gnomes, and orcs.
 No player-race gets infravision.
 * Elves can always squeeze between two trees (xnh)
 * Elves get see invisible at level 8
+* Elves can always reach Basic in enchantment spells (xnh)
+* Dwarves can always reach Skilled in pick-axe (xnh)
-* Gnomes are good at slipping free from grabbing attacks because they are small
+* Gnomes are good at slipping free from grabbing attacks
 * Gnomes start with a nightvision radius of 2 (dnh)
 * Gnomes start with an interesting tool
 * Gnomes get stealth at level 5 (SLASHEM)
+* Gnomes get a damage bonus for shooting crossbows
+* Gnomes can always reach Skilled in crossbow
+* Gnomes can always reach Basic in club (xnh)
 * Orcs start with sickness potion (from SporkHack)
 * Orcs get an alignment boost for cannibalism (dnh)
+* Orcs can always reach Skilled in saber (xnh)

 ### New race/role combos.